contaware/py-docs-notes/README.md

 ### Exit process

-The `sys.exit` function raise a SystemExit exception, signaling an intention to exit the interpreter.
+The `sys.exit` function raises a SystemExit exception, signaling an intention to exit the interpreter.

 ```py
 import sys